Manufactured homes: How safe are you?

 Wind zone ratings

-You can find wind zone ratings on the home's data plate, a paper sticker located in the master bedroom closet, electrical panel or inside a kitchen cabinet.
+You can find wind zone ratings on the manufactured home's data plate, a paper sticker located in the master bedroom closet, electrical panel or inside a kitchen cabinet.

 Foundations and anchoring